Journal of Behavioural Sciences

 Conflict of Interest and Advanced Policy Measures

 A conflict of interest, as defined by the American Psychological Association, arises when a researcher grapples with conflicting priorities that may compromise the integrity of their work.
 These conflicting priorities encompass honest reporting of research findings versus personal financial gain, the pursuit of publication, or the retention of external funding.
 Another facet, known as a conflict of commitments, emerges when a researcher faces contradictory obligations such as collaborating on other projects, preparing new grant applications, teaching responsibilities, or participation in peer reviews.
 Noteworthy is the fact that perceived conflicts of interest hold as much significance as actual conflicts themselves.
-According to the Committee on Publication Ethics (COPE), conflicts of interest materialize when authors, reviewers, or
+According to the Committee on Publication Ethics (COPE), conflicts of interest materialize when authors, reviewers, or editors possess undisclosed interests capable of exerting undue influence on their assessments of published content.
+Delayed revelation of these interests could subsequently lead reasonable readers to experience feelings of misinformation or deception.

 Of particular concern are financial and business relationships, which stand out as frequent scenarios giving rise to conflicts of interest, thereby eroding the credibility of both journals and authors.
 To maintain the highest levels of research integrity, it is strongly recommended that authors, editors, and peer reviewers make full and transparent disclosures of any potential conflicts of interest.
 These encompass a wide array of possibilities, ranging from personal relationships and affiliations to biases towards specific groups, associations with pertinent organizations, financial support, personal gains, academic rivalries, or ideological convictions that might impinge upon the impartiality of their work or evaluations.